oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

         ![Create Integration](images/opensearch-oic2.png)
 4. Wait about 3 mins until **oic** state is *Active*.
 1. Click *oic* in the list of integration instances.
-5. In the *Integration instance details*, click **Service Console**.
+5. In the *Integration Instance Details*, click **Service Console**.
 It will open a new tab that you will use in the next Task.
-1. In the *Integration instance details*, copy the OCID of the OIC instance and paste it in your text file at ***OIC_OCID***.
+1. In the *Integration Instance Details*, copy the OCID of the OIC instance and paste it in your text file at ***OIC_OCID***.
 You will need it later.
 1. Click **Enable** next to *Visual Builder* to enable it.
 The **oic** instance status will change to *updating*.
     ![Visual Builder Enable Integration](images/opensearch-oic3.png)